 - “Climate Pledge Friendly recognizes products with improvements in at least one aspect of sustainability.”

 These ‘improvements’ are measured by having received a 3rd party sustainability certification.
 Amazon first partnered up with 15 organizations with grand expertise in certifying sustainable products (see overview below).
-Since launching the program, there are now 40 external certifications available in the program.
+Since launching the program, there are now over 50 external certifications available in the program.

 “We focused on certifications that are reputable, transparent, and have a focus on preserving the natural world.”